nguyentuc/NGCF/README.md

 ## Example to Run the Codes
-The instruction of commands has been clearly stated in the codes (see the parser function in NGCF/utility/parser.py).
+The argument can be see in the parser function in NGCF/main.py).
-* Gowalla dataset
+* Example with Gowalla dataset
 ```
 python main.py
 ```